josephsl/wintenApps/readme.md

 * In post-1709 builds, NVDA will announce the first selected emoji when emoji panel opens.
 This is more noticeable in build 18262 and later where emoji panel may open to last browsed category, such as displaying skin tone modifiers when opened to People category.
 * Support for announcing cloud clipboard items in Version 1809 (build 17666 and later).
 * Reduced unnecessary verbosity when working with modern keyboard and its features.
 These include no longer announcing "Microsoft Candidate UI" when opening hardware keyboard input suggestions and staying silent when certain touch keyboard keys raise name change event on some systems.
 * NVDA will no longer play error tones or do nothing when closing emoji panel in more recent 19H1 Insider Preview builds.
-This will be part of NVDA 2019.1.
+This is now part of NVDA 2019.1.
 * In Version 1809 (October 2018 Update) and later, NVDA will announce search results for emojis if possible.
-This will be part of NVDA 2019.1.
+This is now part of NVDA 2019.1.
+* NVDA will no longer announce "clipboard" when there are items in the clipboard under some circumstances.
+* On some systems running Version 1903 (May 2019 Update), NVDA will no longer appear to do nothing when emoji panel opens.

 ## People